jengerred/ToDo/README.md

 ## How to Run:
 To Install: open your terminal and type: npm install -- global http-server

-Then to run the server without caching type: http-server -c-1
+Then to run the server without caching, in your terminal type: http-server -c-1

 Then navigate to localhost:8080 on your browser